matthewogtong/js-algos-and-ds-masterclass/Content/BigO/objectives.md

 * When code slows down or crashes, identifying parts of the code that are inefficient can help us find pain points in our applications

 #### Describe what Big O Notation is
+* To analyze the performance of an algorithm, we use Big O Notation
 * Big O Notations is a way to formalize fuzzy counting
 * It allows us to talk formally about how the runtime of an algorithm grows as the inputs grow
+* The time or space complexity (as measured by Big O) depends only on the algorithm, not the hardware used to run the algorithm
 * We say that an algorithm is **O(f(n))** if the number of simple operatiosn the computer has to do is eventually less than a constant times **f(n)**, as **n** increases
     * f(n) could be linear (f(n) = n)
     * f(n) could be quadratic (f(n) - n<sup>2</sup>))